Dr. Jack Goldstein MD – Orthopedic Surgeon Providence, Rhode Island

 After two years of General Surgery, he completed an Orthopaedic Surgery Residency at Rutgers University in 1988.
 His personal experience in gymnastics, running, and competitive swimming, prompted Fellowship subspecialization in Sports Medicine with Dr. Douglas Jackson in Long Beach, California.
 This Fellowship was completed in 1989.

 He practiced Sports Medicine and General Orthopaedics from 1989 through 1991 in Oahu Hawaii, and then moved and continued to practice in Providence, Rhode Island.
 Dr. Goldstein has extensive Orthopaedic Sports Medicine experience.
 He specializes in Arthroscopic Ligament Reconstruction of the Knee and Shoulder, and arthroscopy of all joints.
-He also has extensive experience in Total Joint Replacement, fracture care, and reconstructive treatment of deformity and length discrepancy using Ilizaroff techniques.
-He has a very broad experience because of training and practice in several states.
+He also has extensive experience in Total Joint Replacement, fracture care, and reconstructive treatment of deformity and has treated length discrepancy using Ilizarov techniques.
+He has a very broad experience because of training and practice in several states and years of practice.

-In addition, Hawaii presented an unusual breadth of problems and experience, including treatment of polio patients, and severe limb deformities sent from the far East for treatment.
-He is dedicated to patient education, and high quality Orthopaedic Care, and treats patients of all ages.
+In addition, Hawaii presented an unusual breadth of problems and experience, including the treatment of polio patients, and severe limb deformities sent from the Far East for treatment.
+He is dedicated to patient education, and high-quality Orthopaedic Care, and treats patients of all ages.
 Dr. Goldstein has been actively involved in Family Practice education and Medical Student Education at Brown.
-He is the team physician for East Providence High School, and has interests in surgical instrument design and fabrication, collagen biological implants, and bioengineering topics related to Sports Medicine, and extensive experience in Outcomes Data tracking and Health Information Technology.
+He was the team physician for East Providence High School for over 20 years and has interests in surgical instrument design and fabrication, collagen biological implants, and bioengineering topics related to Sports Medicine, and extensive experience in Outcomes Data tracking and Health Information Technology.

 1994 Board Certification by the American Board of Orthopaedic Surgery